Boyle-Lab/ATACseq-Snakemake/README.md

-# Snakemake ATAC-seq pipeline
+# Snakemake ChIP-seq pipeline
-The standard Parker Lab ATAC-seq pipeline in Snakemake (for paired-end data).
+ChIP-seq processing pipeline based on the Parker Lab ATAC-seq pipeline in Snakemake (for paired-end data).
 Fastq file naming scheme should be '\*.1.fastq.gz' and '\*.2.fastq.gz'.
 By default, will work with the following genomes: